kospiotr/kospiotr.github.io/wiki/spring-framework-core.md

 * `PropertySourcesPlaceholderConfigurer`,
 * `ServletContextPropertyPlaceholderConfigurer`

-####Placeholders
+##Placeholders
-You use the PropertyPlaceholderConfigurer to externalize property values from a bean definition in a separate file using the standard Java Properties format.
-Doing so enables the person deploying an application to customize environment-specific properties such as database URLs and passwords, without the complexity or risk of modifying the main XML definition file or files for the container.
+You use the ```PropertyPlaceholderConfigurer``` to externalize property values from a bean definition in a separate file using the standard Java Properties format.

 Configuration: